 If you’re a parent or caregiver, it’s normal to have questions about the vaccine for your child.
 It’s important to get your questions answered and talk to your health care provider when making the choice to get your child vaccinated against COVID-19.

-Download these Questions & Answers about the COVID vaccine for teens with Dr. Bukhosi Dube, co-host of the radio show “Ask a Black Doctor.”
+Download these Questions & Answers about the COVID vaccine for children 6 months and up.

 Should my child get the vaccine?